 A paper published earlier this year by Filippas, Horton, and Golden titled “Reputation Inflation” examined the trend for ratings systems to result in increasing average ratings over time, with the claim that this phenomenon “erodes the comparability of feedback scores over time and reduces the informativeness of a reputation system—potentially making it completely uninformative.”
 That’s a scary finding when we consider how much we subconsciously rely on these systems.

 Reputation Inflation “erodes the comparability of feedback scores over time and reduces the informativeness of a reputation system—potentially making it completely uninformative.”

 Our reliance on five-star ratings and our tendency to accept them at face value was cleverly demonstrated in a story involving the “Shed at Dulwich.”
 Essentially, a bloke in South London managed to turn his garden shed into TripAdvisor’s top-rated London restaurant without serving a single dish, simply through exploiting TripAdvisor’s rating system.
-The best part, and the part most relevant here, is that people bought it and even traveled abroad to experience it without knowing it wasn’t actually a restaurant.
+The best part, and what is most relevant here, is that people really bought it and even travelled abroad to experience it without knowing it wasn’t actually a restaurant.
 It was appointment-only, and the creator, Oobah Butler, routinely rejected requests to spread the impression it was fully booked.
-I think this is a good example of two things: first, that the rating feature is open to exploitation and doesn’t necessarily tell the whole story, and second, that people often don’t bother to find out the actual story behind the rating.
+I think this is a good example of two things.
+First, that the rating feature is open to exploitation and doesn’t necessarily tell the whole story.
+Second, that people often don’t bother to find out the actual story behind the rating.

-But really it would be more sensible to ensure that the business rules and design decisions behind any star-rating feature are thought through to account for the wider potential implications of building this feature, including how this might impact both the organization and society.
-Because again, amplified by scale, a small difference can have a big impact.
+But really it would be more sensible to ensure that the business rules and design decisions behind any star-rating feature are carefully thought through to account for the wider potential implications of building this feature, including how this might impact both the organisation and society.
+Because amplified by scale, a small difference can have a big impact.